 Data visualizations tend to get a lot of attention in the BI space, and why wouldn’t they?
 Charts promise instant insight and dazzle us with their flashy animations and appealing color palettes.
-Dashboards often serve as the culmination of BI product demonstrations.
+Dashboards have become a visual shorthand for analytics of all sorts.

 And yet, “time and again, we find customers coming to us because of our operational reporting capabilities,” says Exago CEO Mike Brody.
 “They want dashboards too, of course, but what they really care about is having more control over their tabular reports.”